Your credit scores affect many important aspects of your life. From the moment you open your first charge account, you enter into the world of credit.

 If other credit cards have balances of over 30% of the credit limit, closing a single credit card could hurt your score.
 Also, if you have no other credit cards, or your only other cards are store credit cards (and they are closing a major credit card), your score could drop.

-The mix (or type) of credit is 10% of your overall score and looks at your experience with different types of credit products, including both credit cards and loans.
+The mix (or type) of credit is 10% of your overall score and looks at your experience with different kinds of credit products, including both credit cards and loans.
 Please note, closing the oldest credit card could impact your score in terms of credit age (15% of your score) as well as credit utilization.

 How often does a credit score change?